AlayandeWork/Rate.My.Hero/README.md

 # Rate-My-Hero
-This project entails creating a straightforward 2D game to enhance my skills using the GODOT engine.
-The game will involve basic character movement, collisions, and interactions.
-Additionally, it will include sprites for the character and the surrounding area that the character will explore.
+This project is about creating a straightforward and short top-down 2D game with the Godot Game Engine.
+The game will include fundamental elements such as moving the character, managing collisions, and enabling interactions.